Computer Science

 Credits 3This course covers advanced features and techniques in C and C++.
 It focuses on developing an understanding of interaction and communication between classes and objects.
 Topics include bit manipulations, advanced memory management, advanced function and class templates, inheritance, design patterns, and STL containers and algorithms.

-CS 230: Game Implementation Techniques
+CS 230: Introduction to Game Engine Architecture

 Credits 3This course explores the architecture and implementation techniques of game engines.
 Through hands-on projects, a basic game engine will be created and expanded, applying fundamental programming principles.